 In recent years, attention has increasingly been focused on the accurate identification and monitoring of SSIs.
 The NNIS system established by the CDC in the United States provides a comprehensive monitoring system that reports on trends in SSIs.
 Risk factors for SSIs after hepatectomy for hepatic tumor under CDC guidelines have not yet been fully investigated.

 To the best of our knowledge, there is a scarcity of data in the English literature on the impact of infection on early liver regeneration after resection for hepatic tumors.
 The human liver is able to regenerate thanks to a hyperplastic reaction in the residual liver, with portal flow volume considered the most important factor for liver regeneration[21,22].
 Postoperative liver failure is currently defined as impaired ability of the liver to maintain its synthetic, excretory, and detoxifying functions, and is characterized by increased INR and bilirubin levels on or after postoperative day 5.
 Severity is graded according to its impact on clinical management.

 Some studies have suggested that preoperative variables such as age, gender, BMI, native liver disease, chemotherapy, platelet count and steatosis may have a significant influence on human liver regeneration[2,24-27].
 With this in mind we wanted to investigate whether post-operative infective complications would have any impact of early liver regeneration in patients resected for hepatic tumors on otherwise healthy livers.
 Moreover, the key aim was to identify which, if any, preoperative factors may influence early liver regeneration after hepatic resection.

 Olthoff cites a number of studies that show the release of pro-inflammatory cytokines such as tumor necrosis factor alpha and interleukin-6 after injury due to resection as initiators of the regenerative process, and like many, we postulated that larger resections may lead to a greater concentration of cytokines, and promote growth[28,29].
 Indeed, the patients in our study who underwent a resection of ≥ 5 Couinaud segments had a greater percentage of early liver regeneration (P = 0.0446) than those with a resection of < 5 segments.

-Interestingly, we found no significant differences in early regeneration between patients with primary or secondary tumors (P = 0.1136), suggesting that the type of malignancy may not have an effect on early liver regeneration in resected patients (Figure ).
+Interestingly, we found no significant differences in early regeneration between patients with primary or secondary tumors (P = 0.1136), suggesting that the type of malignancy may not have an effect on early liver regeneration in resected patients (Figure 2).

 Wang et al have hypothesized that inflammatory response was strong and persistent when biliary leakage occurred, and it may promote the restoration of liver function after partial hepatectomy, but we did not recognize any protective role of HAIs or major complication grades.
-On stepwise generalized linear regression analysis, the only independent variables (adjusted for follow-up time) significantly associated with major early regeneration were a smaller FRLV, and a greater SV/FRLV ratio, which could be interpreted as a result of portal hyperperfusion, itself the result of parenchymal decurtation, and not portal hypertension, given that our patients were not suffering from chronic liver disease (Figure ).
+On stepwise generalized linear regression analysis, the only independent variables (adjusted for follow-up time) significantly associated with major early regeneration were a smaller FRLV, and a greater SV/FRLV ratio, which could be interpreted as a result of portal hyperperfusion, itself the result of parenchymal decurtation, and not portal hypertension, given that our patients were not suffering from chronic liver disease (Figure 3).